I like rabbit holes. especially, the kind where you go deep into something and emerge with a better, deeper understanding of it.

 One such long-standing curiosity of mine has been to understand what motivates people.

-i've been fortunate to work with a few incredibly talented people, and i'm convinced that what seperates them is their drive towards learning, towards getting things done.
+I've been fortunate to work with a few incredibly talented people, and i'm convinced that what separates them is their drive towards learning, towards getting things done.

 How to use the model

-- i assume that fundamental factors such as well-being & belonging are taken of.
+- I assume that fundamental factors such as well-being & belonging are taken care of.